About Metairie Church

 We believe every Christian has a direct connection to God through Jesus.

-We believe that as a result of the work of Jesus Christ on the cross 2000+ years ago, the direct connection between God and humans that was once broken due to sin, has been made possible again.
+We believe that as a result of the death and resurrection of Jesus Christ, the direct connection between God and humans that was once broken due to sin, has been made possible again.
 Therefore, we no longer need a priest to speak to God on our behalf; we can communicate with God ourselves.